 An introduction to quantum computing algorithms for the RAN

-In the latest post in our quantum computing blog series, we explore various quantum computing algorithms needed to operate several quantum computing use cases in the radio access network.
+In the second post in our quantum computing blog series, we explore various quantum computing algorithms needed to operate several quantum computing use cases in the radio access network.

 Management of the radio access network (RAN) is becoming increasingly efficient – performed by intuitive technologies, making optimized decisions in real time under unpredictable circumstances.
 However, as the volume and complexity of data processing increases, so too will the demand for increased computing power on the physical layer.
 To converge to a result within a limited time frame (i.e. execute machine learning algorithms or data processing at the physical layer), RAN management will soon require the computing power of a quantum processor.